mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 3. **Create a Model**

-   [Tutorial 3: Constructing A One-Region Model](@ref) takes a step beyond using registered models, explaining how to create a model from scratch.
+   [Tutorial 3: Create a Model](@ref) takes a step beyond using registered models, explaining how to create a model from scratch.

 4. **Monte Carlo Simulation**